Ethics and Philanthropy

 When media coverage of a few nonprofits that have abused donations hits the Internet, it casts a shadow over the entire sector.
 Certainly, the media should warn the public of dangerous organizations.
-But I keep hoping they will balance their coverage with reports about the vast majority of nonprofits that do an excellent job and that maintain the highest standards of behavior in their service to the public.
+But I keep hoping they will balance their coverage with reports about the vast majority of nonprofits that do an excellent job and maintain the highest standards of behavior in their service to the public.
 I would like to thank CNN for the newsletter, “The Good Stuff,” which is a nice step in that direction, and Devin Thorpe for his social good interviews on, “Your Mark on the World.”

 “The greatest threat to the not-for-profit sector is the betrayal of public trust, the disappointment of public confidence.
 Virtually all knowledgeable observers of the not-for-profit scene believe that an overwhelming proportion of not-for-profits are honorably run … that admirable context, however, does not provide much protection to the sector when a sequence of highly publicized disgraceful not-for-profit misdeeds occurs.”